mswart/chef-postfix-full/README.md

 Use lookup key as content entry key and result as value.
 The cookbook call postmap automatically.

-### Config tables: ldap memcache mysql pgsql sqlite tcp
+### Config tables: ldap, memcache, mysql, pgsql, sqlite, tcp

 These tables have all a `main.cf` like configuration file.
 This file can be created by chef.
 Set the configuration values like `main.cf` options.

-The cookbooks does not ensures that this table type is supported by postfix.
-On debian based distributions additional packages must be installed.
+The cookbooks does not ensures that this table type is supported by Postfix.
+On Debian based distributions additional packages must be installed.

-### Tables with ordering: cidr regexp pcre
+### Tables with ordering: cidr, regexp, pcre

 The behavior of the cidr, regexp and pcre table depends on the ordering of the content.